Skip to main content

 Reporting Period

 Enigm’s transparency report model is annual.
-Each reporting period should identify the calendar period covered and explain whether any category is unavailable, legally restricted, or not yet reportable.
+Each reporting period should identify the calendar period covered and explain whether any category is unavailable, legally restricted, or excluded from public reporting.

 Published Reporting Data